Snarkie/YGOProAIScript/AI Scripting Tutorial.md

 deck.SummonBlacklist expects a table of card ids.
 Those cards will never be normal- or special summoned by the standard AI, if it detects your deck.

 For a full list of functions and lists available here, refer to the documented [template](https://www.dropbox.com/s/sl254q1lfvqw5at/DeckTemplate.lua?dl=1).
-The most important ones are probably
+The most important ones are
+probably:

     deck.Init -- OnSelectInit
     deck.Card -- OnSelectCard
     deck.Chain -- OnSelectChain
     deck.EffectYesNo -- OnSelectEffectYesNo

     deck.ActivateBlacklist -- never activate or chain any cards or effects in this list deck.SummonBlacklist -- never normal-, special summon or set monsters in this list

     deck.PriorityList -- sets up the priority list.
 Refer to AIOnDeckSelect.lua and the "Add" function.

 Do note, if you use the blacklists, the game expects you to handle those cards in your script.
 Otherwise, they won't be used at all.